atyenoria/janus-webrtc-gateway-docker/README.md

 1. git clone https://github.com/atyenoria/janus-webrtc-gateway-docker.git && cd janus-webrtc-gateway-docker
 2. make build
 3. make run
-4. star this repository after succeeding
+4. star this repository after succeeding.
+Create the issue if you failed.
+We will help you as much as possible
 ```
 - open in firefox (chrome can't work with http url)
 - use the host having global ip